People living in 17 areas around Wales are now facing local lockdown restrictions.

 Can I leave or enter those areas?

-Under the rules, nobody is able to enter or leave the eight counties and one town without a "reasonable excuse".
+Under the rules, nobody is able to enter or leave a total of 15 entire council areas, the town of Llanelli, and from 18:00 on Saturday, 10 October, the city of Bangor, without a "reasonable excuse".

 There are a number of excuses listed in the law used to enforce the regulations.

-These include travelling to school, to give or to work if you are unable to work from home.
+These include travelling to school, to give care or to work if you are unable to work from home.
+You can only go to your place of work and then back home again, although you are allowed to use cafes and shops there if needed, such as to buy lunch.

 You can travel to buy food and medical supplies, seek medical assistance or go to the vets, and move home.